emsikes/vektor-guard-telemetry-lakehouse/README.md

 ## Project status

-**Phase 1 in progress.** AWS infrastructure, Databricks setup, and the inference service are complete.
-Sync agent and downstream services next.
+**Phase 1 in progress.** AWS infrastructure, Databricks setup, the inference service, and the sync agent are complete and end-to-end verified.
+Replay agent, judge worker, and synthetic generator next.

 | Phase | Scope | Status |
 |---|---|---|